maralorn/haskell-taskwarrior/README.md

 Also I'd be curious to know what you use this library for.

-This project uses brittany in default configuration as code formatter.
+This project uses fourmolu as code formatter.
-The tests on github will check for hlints, missing docs and unapplied formatting.

 ## Help & Contact

 You can always open an issue on GitHub.
-You can also ask in `#haskell-taskwarrior` on freenode irc.
-If you don‘t have an irc client you can log in via [the webchat](https://webchat.freenode.net/#haskell-taskwarrior).
-Shooting @maralorn a mail is also an option.
+Contacting @maralorn:maralorn.de on matrix is also an option.
 But of course that won’t be public and therefore not help anyone else.